How To Install MariaDB on Ubuntu 22.04

 In this guide, we will walk you through how to install MariaDB on Ubuntu 22.04, providing a robust database solution for your applications and projects.

 MariaDB is a robust open-source relational database management system that emerged as a fork of MySQL.
-It is commonly used as a replacement for MySQL due to its fault tolerance, speed, and scalability.
+Due to its fault tolerance, speed, and scalability, it is commonly used as a replacement for MySQL.

 Launch the Ubuntu 22.04 instance on Neevcloud